0xDRRB/chkugenids/README.md

 # chkugenids
-A little tool to get informations about USB devices from `/dev/ugenN.EE` (endpoint *EE* of device *N*) on NetBSD.
+A little tool to get information about USB devices from `/dev/ugenN.EE` (endpoint *EE* of device *N*) on NetBSD.

-The main goal of this program is to display informations about USB generic device so you can use them with `devpubd` to setup symlinks, permissions, and so on.
+The main goal of this program is to display information about USB generic device so you can use them with `devpubd` to setup symlinks, permissions, and so on.

 The *ugen* driver provides support for all USB devices that do not have a special driver, like USB NFC Readers, and when no other driver attaches to a device. `chkugenids` can be used in `devpubd` scripts to check for VID:PID, vendor name, product name, serial number... and act accordingly.